 That’s all she had to do for today, but she was exhausted because she spent days preparing.
 Social media nowadays did just that.
 Having to bring together Others was painstakingly dull, hence why the word always made its way into her announcements.
 Daisy tried to remember why she wanted this job in the first place.

 I don’t feel right.

-Alice from Wonderland awoke from a banana split second to comment, “Recall in your sleep, then awake and for the next every day of your life, return to your commonplace and remember what stands as your truth and reality – resolve, confidence and ultimately, sober things.”
-Then her eyes shut, but bulgy and half-peeped, she yawned, turned around onto her Dream and went back to bed.
+Alice from Wonderland awoke from a banana split second to comment, “Recall in your sleep, then awake and for the next every day of your life, return to your commonplace and remember what stands as your truth and reality – resolve, confidence and ultimately, sobriety.”
+Then her eyes shut, but bulgy and half-peeped.
+She yawned, turned around onto her Dream and went back to bed.

-Daisy quipped all brightly and dull, “Ya don’t NEED to eat the milk, hasn’t this body image disturbance issue been cured?”
+Daisy quipped brightly and dull, “Ya don’t NEED to eat dessert, hasn’t this body image disturbance issue been cured?”

 Daisy remembers crashing the car in 2006, there were banks of snow everywhere as large as clouds plopped down from the sky.
 She was psychotic and he was possibly Hindu, but as she sped away jacked on thoughts and cigarettes, A Tree followed her, off the main road.
 She tried to get away, but she just couldn’t and then, they stopped right next to a previous residence to talk.
 He parked behind the car and walked up to her window that was crusted with ice.